DataDog/go-profiler-notes/datadog.md

 ## Payload Format

+TODO: This is outdated, needs updating [based on this PR](https://github.com/DataDog/dd-trace-go/pull/781).

 The payload uses `multipart/form-data` encoding and includes the following form fields for every `batch` that is being uploaded.

 - `format`: Always `pprof`